rmmariano/vgi_ws_pauliceia/README.md

 ## Running it

-This project has made in Python 3 and use VirtualEnvWrapper [VirtualEnvWrapper](http://www.arruda.blog.br/programacao/python/usando-virtualenvwrapper/) to facilitate the environment.
+This project has made in Python 3 and use [VirtualEnvWrapper](http://www.arruda.blog.br/programacao/python/usando-virtualenvwrapper/) to facilitate the environment.

 To create a new virtualenv: